heemanglee/aws-certificate/heejung/공식 연습 문제 세트/Dump 4.md

     </details>

 4. How do ELBs improve the reliability of your application?
-    - A. By distributing traffic across multiple S3 buckets. 🟡
+    - A. By distributing traffic across multiple S3 buckets.
     - B. By replicating data to multiple availability zones.
     - C. By creating database Read Replicas.
-    - D. By <mark style="background: #ADCCFFA6;">ensuring</mark>(보장하다) that only healthy targets receive traffic.
+    - D. By ensuring that only healthy targets receive traffic.

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: D